Community October 22, 2024

 Firehouse Theater in Kingston, WA

 This business earned its name because it is located in a historic firehouse in downtown Kingston.
-It specializes in first run, independent, foreign language, documentary and classic films.
-With only two screens, it is an intimate venue with many movie conveniences such as concessions, buttered popcorn and even beer, wine and seltzer.
-Check out their website to see what’s now playing.
+It specializes in first-run, independent, foreign language, documentary, and classic films.
+With only two screens, it is an intimate venue with many movie conveniences such as concessions, real butter popcorn, beer, wine, and seltzer.
+Check out their website to see what’s playing.

 Special screenings include $7 tickets on Wednesdays, open-caption screenings on Monday afternoons, and Inside the Art House viewings.
 Inside the Art House is a new video podcast that discusses the insider’s perspective of filmmaking, hosted by Greg Laemmle and Raphael Sbarge.